 Do Epoxy Surfboards Yellow?

-Yes, epoxy boards will yellow if there are cracks or dings in the resin or if the board is exposed to a lot of sunlight.
+Yes, epoxy surfboard will yellow if there are cracks or dings in the resin or if the surfboard is exposed to a lot of sunlight.

 Preventing the Yellowing Of Surfboards